Fife House operates Supportive Housing Programs that offer support services through a network of qualified staff and volunteers:

 20 units of transitional housing for individuals exiting or being diverted from the shelter system

-The Huntley Transitional Housing Program is an innovative partnership with City of Toronto Shelter Support and Housing Administration, Habitat Services, the Inner City Family Health Team and Inner City Health Associates.
+The Huntley Transitional Housing Program is an innovative partnership with City of Toronto Shelter Support and Housing Administration, Habitat Services.
 This partnership delivers a transformative model of housing support, clinical care and intensive case management.
 The program focuses on recovery, rehabilitation, pathways to long-term housing and supports in the community.

-Fife House has succeeded in moving 20 men with complex health morbidities into the residence and out from the Toronto shelter system.
-One client has been permanently housed.
-Over the past year, Huntley staff have had more than 5000 face-to-face contacts with clients that are currently housed at Huntley or on the waiting list.
+Fife House has succeeded in moving over 20 clients with complex health morbidities into the residence and out from the Toronto shelter system.
+Over the past two years, Huntley staff have had more than 10,000 face-to-face contacts with clients that are currently housed at Huntley or on the waiting list.
 The program has now been fully integrated with Fife House’s other programs and services, and with existing community and clinical partnerships.
 The aim continues to be bridging gaps in care, providing a continuum of care and supports, and optimizing transitions to the right supportive or private housing options.

 82-unit apartment-style residence